 If injury requires parents/carers of the injured child to be contacted, the Party Leader should first speak with the Headteacher or Deputy Headteacher via the school office in the first instance.
-A decision will then be made as to the most appropriate way in which to contact the parent/carer of the child/ren involved.
+A decision will then be mad involved. e as to the most appropriate way in which to contact the parent/carer of the child/ren Am bition ~ Independence ~ Cooperation ~ Consideration ~ Confidence ~ Resilience ~ Respect Health and Safety Policy ~ June 2025